Eulogy (Black Mirror): Plot

 Technology company Eulogy informs an American man named Phillip (Paul Giamatti) that his ex-girlfriend Carol, who he has not seen in decades, has died.
 Eulogy requests Phillip's contribution via his memories through photos he took to help Carol's family create a memorial.
 Initially hesitant, he agrees to contribute and is sent a kit, after which he is walked through the process by The Guide (Patsy Ferran).
 Via the kit's technology, he is able to virtually enter a photo and explore the location.
 All of Phillip's photos are unusable as he had defaced Carol in them following their breakup, in addition to destroying the letters she had written.

 Phillip and The Guide nevertheless explore the photos, which reveal that his relationship with Carol was strained, especially when she temporarily moved to London to play the cello in a West End production.
 Calling Phillip on his birthday, she learned that he had been unfaithful when his colleague answered the phone.
 Months later, Phillip attempted to apologize by flying to London and surprising Carol with a marriage proposal at a fancy restaurant, but she left the restaurant.
 The Guide reveals herself as a digital avatar of Carol's daughter Kelly, the result of a one-night stand Carol had after learning of Phillip's infidelity, and informs him that Carol was pregnant when he proposed to her.

 Phillip has an epiphany and discovers a disposable camera he bought on the London trip.
 There is only one picture, that of the hotel room that he had trashed after she walked out from dinner.
 He finds a folded letter from Carol but is unable to pick it up and read it as it is part of the photo.
 He later finds it among other literature from the trip.
 In the letter, Carol admitted to Phillip her infidelity and her pregnancy but revealed that she still loved Phillip and wanted him back.
 He weeps as he realises he missed an opportunity to reconcile.

 A distraught Phillip searches through his desk to find and play a cassette recording of a piece Carol wrote, and is finally able to remember her face by revisiting a photo of him standing in a hallway, watching her happily play the piece on her cello.
 He later attends her funeral in London, walking in as Kelly plays Carol's piece on the cello during the ceremony.
 She nods at him.

 Production

 Brooker and Road were inspired by the docuseries The Beatles: Get Back which utilized technology to make video and audio of the Beatles more lively.

 Reception

 The episode received mostly positive reviews.
 Alec Bojalad of Den of Geek rated the episode a perfect 5 out of 5 stars.

 Episode rankings

-"Eulogy" ranked average on critics' lists of the 34 instalments of Black Mirror, from best to worst:
+"Eulogy" ranked average on critics' lists of the 34 installments of Black Mirror, from best to worst: